Dan Langa is a composer, producer, and arranger fusing elements of the music most important to him to create image-provoking sounds.

 Dan earned his BA in Music from Amherst College graduating magna cum laude with highest departmental honors.
 He was awarded the Eric Edward Sundquist Prize for excellence in musical composition and performance.
 His senior honors thesis, entitled The Passion of Joan of Arc, was an 83-minute live scoring performance to the 1928 silent film classic of the same name for which he acted as both composer and conductor.
 He conducted the Amherst Symphony Orchestra as soloist, Patrick Williams performed Richard Strauss’ Horn Concerto No. 1.
 At Amherst, he studied under Eric Sawyer, John McDonald, Bruce Diehl, Eric Wubbels, and Ryan Vigil.

-Dan is currently based in New York City where he is pursuing his Masters in Music Theory and Composition at New York University studying with Julia Wolfe.
+Dan is currently based in New York City where he is pursuing his Masters in Music Theory and Composition at New York University where he has studied with Julia Wolfe and Robert Honstein.

 • • •